Shakes-tzd/TPPMastersThesis/book/chap4.md

 emissions baseline estimates (shown in dark blue) that were reported by the respective countries in their NAPs.
 ```

-![Bar chart comparing the estimates of annual average Hg emissions
-predicted in the GMA 2018 inventory in light blue vs. annual average Hg
-emissions baseline estimates (shown in dark blue) that were reported by
-the respective countries in their NAPs
-](templates/figures/07-24-22_global-hg-emission-estimates_vs_nap_estimates.pdf)

 In {numref}`global-hg-emissions-estimates_vs_nap_estimates`, it
 is evident that the difference between the global estimates and the NAP